pmp-p/beyondjs/README.md

 # beyondjs

-beyondjs is a **prototype** framework that use client side a small JavaScript runtime to render the html via [snabbdom](https://github.com/snabbdom/snabbdom/) a virtual dom library and forward DOM events to the backend via WebSockets.
+beyondjs is a **prototype** framework that use a small client side JavaScript kernel to render the html via [snabbdom](https://github.com/snabbdom/snabbdom/) a virtual dom library and forward DOM events to the backend via WebSockets.
 From there the backend will process the event and return a JSON string